 CoSchedule is a tool (or plugin) that offers a clean and easy to manage publication schedule.
 This task management platform is specially designed for the marketing sector.
 With it, you can invite your team members and set responsibilities and dates for each post.

 Within the platform, you indicate what you want to publish and classify your posts with color labels.
 It helps you identify your posts’ categories and dates.
 You can also publish the content automatically in your social network profiles.
 Additionally, it will highlight comments on each task to adjust details, automate posting, integrate with WordPress or Google Docs, view statistics, integrate Google Analytics, etc.

 The one drawback is that CoSchedule does not have a free plan.
 The cheapest plan is $14/month for individual use, but you can test it out for free for 14 days.

 Sprout Social is a post-scheduling app that gives you an overview of all the interactions and conversations happening around your writing business.
 It easily connects with Twitter, Facebook, Linkedin, and Instagram, allowing you to manage all of your social media accounts from a single platform.

 In fact, you can see how people are interacting with your writing services via new followers, comments, and likes.
-The interesting thing about Social Sprout is that you can see a report of your content and participation habits in your social networks.
+The interesting thing about Sprout Social is that you can see a report of your content and participation habits in your social networks.
 Surely, it does an excellent job at post scheduling on the most important social networks, publishing messages simultaneously to your online profiles.
-You don’t lose your weekly planning with Social Sprout!
+You don’t lose your weekly planning with Sprout Social!

 Regarding pricing, the standard plan costs $99/month, but you’ll have a 30-day trial period to get started.